Were you properly notified of the lawsuit?

 Must I be personally served, or sign for documents when served?

 Answer: No. Personal service is not required to subject you to the court's authority.
 Nor must you sign for any court documents received.
 The court – and the public – rely on the process servers to properly serve and create truthful affidavits.
-This reliance is undermined constantly.
+This reliance has been called into question by investigations showing inaccurate affidavits.

 What is "nail and mail" service under New York CPLR § 308(4)?